ChrisVN123/02476_mlops_exam/reports/README.md

 > Recommended answer length: 100-200 words
 >
 > Example:
-> *We used ... for managing our dependencies.
-The list of dependencies was auto-generated using ... .
-To get a*
-> *complete copy of our development environment, one would have to run the following commands*
+> *
 >
 > Answer:

---- A new memeber should first clone the repository and then make a virtual environment to avoid conflicts with different setups.
-In the virtual environment the packages from the requirements.txt file should be installed.
-This makes sure each member uses the same versions of each library and framework, which was used to write the code, so the code should run smoothly.  ---
+--- We used Conda for managing our dependencies.
+The list of dependencies was auto-generated using "conda env export > environment.yml" To get a complete copy of our development environment, one would have to run the following commands:
+1. Install conda or miniconda
+2. Clone the project repository
+3. Create environment using conda env create -f environment.yml

+If a new member does not want to use conda we added a requirements.txt file with all the dependencies listed.
+To install the dependencies one would have to run the following commands:
+1. Create virtual environment
+2. pip install -r requirements.txt

+Furthermore, we specified a requirements_api.txt file which our api.dockerfile used to limit the size and run time of the docker file ---

 ### Question 5